privacore/vagus/details.md

 The clients are normally instances.
 The main operation on the protocol is clients issuing `keepalive` or `keepalivepoll` commands repeatedly in an interval of their of choice.

 ### Parameters used in the commands:
-* cluster-identifier
+* cluster-identifier:
   Vagus supports multiple clusters/namespaces.
 The cluster identifier is chosen by the clients and is typically the service name.
 Eg. if a client is a WebWaffle service then "webwaffle" would be an obvious cluster name.
 The identifier cannot contain a colon.
-* instance-identifier
+* instance-identifier:
   The id of the instance.
 It must be unique within a cluster.
 The identifier cannot contain a colon.
-* keepalive lifetime
+* keepalive lifetime:
   The valid lifetime of a keepalive expressed in milliseconds.
 * optional: extra information
   If present, this extra information is distributed and is available via the `keepalivepoll` and `poll` commands.
-* vagus-identifier
+* vagus-identifier:
   A unique identifier of a vagus.
-It must be gloablly unique across all clusters.
+It must be globally unique across all clusters.
 It is typically the hostname.

 ### getversion command
 This commands asks the server about the supported protocol version